inhouseprod/tog/_indsupply/facilities.md

 - Smoker Receptacles
 - Trash Cans, Liners and tilt trucks
 <!-- split -->
-Every business has a long list of minor but important items needed to keep the doors open.
+**Every business has a long list of minor but important items** needed to keep the doors open.
 Consolidate your orders through Oldham to get the best cost control on all your supplies.

+## We have the facilities management products you need
+{% include cta_button.html %}